acmb/portfolio-sanity/README.md

 ## Section Tasks

-- Using `Add Section Color?` and `Section Color` for section colour
 - Add `Display in Navigation?`, `Menu Title` and `Menu Url` for Header Menu
 - Sanity icons added for section heading icon
 - Divider settings